CenterOnBudget/getcensus/README.md

 # License

-`getcensus` is made available by the Center on Budget and Policy Priorities under the following [license](https://github.com/CenterOnBudget/getcensus/blob/master/LICENSE):
+`getcensus` is made available under the following [license](https://github.com/CenterOnBudget/getcensus/blob/master/LICENSE):

 > Copyright (c) 2019 Center on Budget and Policy Priorities
 >
 > Permission is hereby granted, free of charge, to members of the State Priorities
-> Partnership network described at https://statepriorities.org/state-priorities-partners/,
+> Partnership network described at [https://statepriorities.org/state-priorities-partners/](https://statepriorities.org/state-priorities-partners/),
 > and to all other organizations and individuals granted permission by the Center on
 > Budget and Policies Priorities, to use copies of this software and associated
 > documentation files (the "Software") without restriction, subject to the following